 If you’ve only got time for a day visit, we recommend visiting outside the peak season (June-September).

-If you can’t, take an early bus to Skradin from Šibenik, Zadar or Split (or to Lozovac from Šibenik) and head straight to Skradinski Buk.
-If you can’t be there when the park opens, we recommend getting there later in the afternoon.
-Entry tickets are discounted from 16:00, and most day visitors tend to leave at around 17:00.
+If you can’t, take an early bus to Skradin from Sibenik, Zadar or Split (or to Lozovac from Sibenik) and head straight to Skradinski Buk.
+We recommend arriving later in the afternoon if you can’t be there when the park opens.
+Entry tickets are discounted from 16:00, and most day visitors leave around 17:00.

 What a difference two hours can make - Skradinski Buk went from empty to this when we visited in June

-If you stop over for the day (on your journey between Zadar and Split for example) and need to store your luggage Active Destination and several of the hotels in Skradin offer a luggage storage service (just keep an eye out for the signs).
+If you stop over for the day (on your journey between Zadar and Split, for example) and need to store your luggage, Active Destination and several of the hotels in Skradin offer a luggage storage service (keep an eye out for the signs).

 Stay one night

-If you’d like to see Skradinski Buk (in the morning without the crowds), a medieval monastery, Roški Slap and a cave dating back to the neolithic age (5,000 BC), we recommend staying at least one night.
+We recommend staying at least one night if you’d like to see Skradinski Buk (in the morning without the crowds), a medieval monastery, Roški Slap, and a cave dating back to the neolithic age (5,000 BC).

-Arrive in the afternoon/early evening and explore Skradin.
+Arrive in the afternoon or early evening and explore Skradin.
 Head up to the ruins of Turina Fortress for sunset.
-Then enjoy freshly caught seafood or the local speciality Skradinski Rižot at one of the town’s many restaurants.
+Then, enjoy freshly caught seafood or the local speciality, Skradinski Rižot, at one of the town’s many restaurants.

-If you don’t have your entry ticket yet buy it first thing when the Visitor Centre opens the next morning, then take the boat or hire and ride a bike to Skradinski Buk and explore this stunning waterfall doing the loop walk.
+If you don’t have your entry ticket, buy it when the Visitor Centre opens the following day.
+Then, take the boat or hire and ride a bike to Skradinski Buk and explore this stunning waterfall on the loop walk.
 Make sure you check out the exhibitions in the restored mill houses.
 Exploring the falls will take you 2-3 hours.

 To better understand the cultural significance of the area check out the exhibitions in the restored mill houses at Skradinski Buk

-Afterwards, join the boat excursion to Roški Slap (make sure you book in advance), stopping at Visovac Monastery along the way.
+Afterwards, join the boat excursion to Roški Slap (make sure you book in advance), stopping at Visovac Monastery.
 Enjoy lunch at Roški Slap.
-Then walk off the calories, hiking up to Oziđana Pećina Cave (with artefacts from between 5,000 and 1,500 BC, and stunning views over Roški Slap).
+Then, walk off the calories, hiking up to Oziđana Pećina Cave (with artefacts between 5,000 and 1,500 BC and stunning views over Roški Slap).

 The hike up to Oziđana Pećina Cave may not be for the faint-hearted but the views make more than up for the effort

-If you have time, go for a swim at the beach in Skradin (rather than at the waterfall) – the water is cleaner, and it’s less crowded.
+If you have time, swim at the beach in Skradin (rather than at the waterfall) – the water is cleaner and less crowded.

 Stay two nights